 If your home is not ventilated properly, the exhaust may cause problems beyond just an unpleasant smell.
 So, contact your HVAC system professional and get that issue fixed.

 We saved the “best” for last.
 If you’re trying to enjoy the comfort provided by an air conditioning system only to be struck by a highly unpleasant, rotting odour, then there’s a good chance that an animal or rodent has died in your system.

 Critters like rats, mice, lizards, birds and possums have all been known to explore the insides of a compressor or ducts only to get trapped within and die.
 It’s only a matter of days before they start to produce a distinct smell and you’ll find your air conditioner smells terrible.

 The good news is that our technicians can address this problem and investigate if the system’s performance has been affected.

 Air Conditioner Repairs

-Whatever the cause, give Metropolitan Air Conditioning a call, and we can schedule an inspection or provide emergency after hours service.
-Request a repair and improve your indoor air quality today!
+Whatever the cause, contact the experts at Metropolitan Air Conditioning, and we can schedule an inspection or provide emergency after hours service.
+Request a repair and improve your indoor air quality today.